pkdevboxy/crom/README.md

 }
 ```

-Thus, Crom allows your users to install your package and its dependencies *without a registry*: dependencies are self-describing URLs rather than names.
-The adoption of URLs brings us out of the AOL keyword era and onto the modern internet.
+Thus, Crom allows you to install a package and its dependencies *without a registry*: dependencies are self-describing URLs rather than names, bringing us out of the AOL keyword era and onto the modern internet.
 Package managers should be decoupled from package registries because **authors should be free to publish their software on any platform**, and **users should be free to install software from any platform**.

 ### Version Discovery